Bund yields on track for biggest weekly rise since early July

 By Stefano Rebaudo

-Oct 20 (Reuters) - The euro area's benchmark 10-year Bund is on track for its most significant weekly rise since early July as investors expect central banks to leave policy rates at high levels for an extended period without ruling out additional hikes.
+Oct 20 (Reuters) - The euro area's benchmark 10-year Bund yield is on track for its most significant weekly rise since early July as investors expect central banks to leave policy rates at high levels for an extended period, without ruling out additional hikes.

 The yield on the benchmark 10-year U.S. Treasury note US10YT=RR hit the 5.0% mark on Thursday for the first time since July 20, 2007, after U.S. Federal Reserve chair Jerome Powell said the U.S. economy could require still tougher borrowing conditions to control inflation.